degski/k_dimensional_tree/README.md

 No map/node-data is implemented, but one can return an index of the node that's closest, enabling flexible lookup-tables for any 'mapped' data, while keeping the data structure as compact as possible.

-In case of construction from range-iterators, objects in the 'source' will be permutated after the construction.
+Other than default construction, there is no other way to populate the tree than from range-iterators, objects in the 'source' will be permutated after the construction.

 ### IDEAS: